armand0e/BakkesLeague/README.md

 # BakkesLeague
-Automatically open and close BakkesMod with Rocket League!
+Simaltaneously open and close BakkesMod and Rocket League!

-After install, just hit "*play*" from the launcher like you normally do and voila!
+After setup/install, just hit "*play*" from the launcher as you normally do and let the BakkesLeague script work its magic!

 # Install
 Steam only *Epic games not supported ...yet*